MichaelMurry49/Leet-Code-BinarySearch/README.md

 At this point in time, Leetcode problems are in the JavaScript/Easy folder

-The problems not in the folder are from the binarysearch website
+The problems not in the folder mentioned above are from the binarysearch website